Skip to main content

 The Counter-Signal of Polyunsaturated Fats

 Polyunsaturated fats offer a contrasting set of instructions.
 This family is divided into two main classes, Omega-6 and Omega-3, and their balance is of great importance.
-While some Omega-6 can contribute to inflammatory pathways, Omega-3s, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) found in fatty fish, are potent anti-inflammatory agents.
+While some Omega-6 fatty acids can contribute to inflammatory pathways, Omega-3s, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) found in fatty fish, are potent anti-inflammatory agents.

 They work by competing with inflammatory precursors and by being converted into powerful signaling molecules called resolvins and protectins.
 These specialized pro-resolving mediators actively turn off the inflammatory response.
 They can inhibit the NF-κB pathway that saturated fats activate, effectively telling the macrophages to stand down.